· ·

 BUY FROM AMAZON OR BOOKSHOP

-What do you think about the books on the 2021 Summer Reading Guide Minimalist list?
+What do you think about the books on this 2021 summer reading list?